Is Casa Batlló Worth It in 2026? Honest Review + Tips

 Augmented Reality Tablet

-The Augmented Reality Tablet is also included in the Silver and Gold tickets and is a handheld tablet that you can use throughout the tour to see augmented views of the rooms.
+The Augmented Reality Tablet is also included in the Gold and Platinum tickets and is a handheld tablet that you can use throughout the tour to see augmented views of the rooms.

 For example, you hold up the virtual reality tablet in the room and it will show sea turtles swimming up the staircase, or furniture filling the room.